 We file patent applications directed to compositions comprising our antibodies, classes of antibodies covering our product candidates, use of such antibodies for treating diseases, as well as related manufacturing methods.
 We have no issued patents or pending applications directed to our BMP6 program at this time.
-As of April 25, 2018, we have 13 international patent families (PCT filings) pending.
-Among the pending families, six have been nationalized, in which five applications have matured into U.S. issued patents, two granted in Australia and one in South Africa.
-Collectively, there are 37 national utility applications pending.
-In addition, there are two patent filings which are in the priority year.
+As of May 7, 2018, we have 12 international patent families (PCT filings) pending.
+Among the pending families, six have been nationalized, in which five applications have matured into U.S. issued patents, two granted in Australia, one granted in Singapore, and one granted in South Africa.
+Collectively, there are 41 national utility applications pending.
+In addition, there are three patent family filings which are in the priority year.
 We continue to review new inventions for new patent filings.